AlxHnr/latex_preview/README.md

 For installation refer to the manual of your plugin manager.

-This plugin was only testet on Linux and operates by spawning shell commands in the background.
+This plugin was only tested on Linux and operates by spawning shell commands in the background.
 But it should work on all platforms that support this.
 It also depends on Vim's mkdir function.
 This plugin assumes that the document viewer auto-refreshes the document on modifications.